 Traditional layering of undergarments may be insufficient for some divers.
 For example, local divers who get cold quickly in the summer may not be able to tolerate winter temperatures.
 Additionally, technical divers who may be fine during the active phase of a deep dive may get chilly during a decompression stop increasing the risk of decompression sickness (DCS).
 These divers often opt for a drysuit with active heating.
 Active heating will convert battery power to heat.
 Some systems are adjustable and can be turned up at the end of a dive to provide extra comfort when you need it most!
 This involves using a securely housed battery and interfaces such as the Light Monkey Dual-outlet Heater Valve or Santi Thermovalve and connects to undergarments with built-in heating systems like the Gloves, Vest, Flex 2.0 or BZ400 from Santi, Lightmonkey Heater Base Top, or Scubaforce X-Heat jumpsuit.
 Recreational divers who want to reduce their required ballast can reduce the thickness of their undergarments by adding active heating.
 Alternatively, for those who are not ready to invest in active heating, passive heat retention layers, like the Fourth Element X-Core Vest, may prove a good alternative.

 The original drysuits were made of stiff and heavy vulcanized rubber material.
-These are still used by some divers in industrial or public safety settings due to its durability.
+These are still used by some divers in industrial or public safety settings due to their durability.
 Most drysuits used in recreational and technical diving are now composed of either trilaminate or neoprene.

 Trilaminate is a three-layer material that is typically composed of a durable outer layer such as ballistic nylon, a waterproof butyl rubber middle layer, and a smooth inner layer like polyester.
 The combination results in a lightweight suit that can be quite versatile.
 It often is coupled with a self-donning front zipper and a telescoping torso that allows you to comfortably get in and out of the suit and then adjust it down to size without the aid of another diver.
 Most suits come with glued in latex neck and wrist seals that require professional servicing when damaged.
 The Swedish firm SiTech developed wrist and neck seal systems that use gaskets to support diver-replaceable seals in the more comfortable silicone material.
 Several product generations in, replaceable seals are a popular add-on since seal failure could make the end of a trip.
 Trilaminate suits range in price based on factors like material selection, build quality, and custom fitting.